Stanford/WMD/README.txt

 * create roles for SUNEtID User, Student, Staff and Faculty
 * create mappings from the appropriate workgroups to the roles it created
 * add a login link to the login block
-* allow any valid user with a SUNetID to login to your site using WebAuth
+* allow any valid user with a SUNet ID to login to your site using WebAuth

 -- UPGRADE --